Visiting Your Health Care Team

 You should be receiving your diabetes care from a team put together by your doctor.
 Diabetes is complicated.
 Your doctor alone cannot be an expert in every area.
 For this reason, your diabetes care team may include an eye doctor, nurses, and a dietitian.
 Depending on what complications you have, your doctor may send you to other specialists as well, such as a foot doctor.

 Too-high levels of glucose in the blood are a feature of all forms of diabetes.
-The main goal of diabetes treatment is to bring glucose levels down to as close to normal as is safely possible.
-How far down?
-The Association's Clinical Practice Recommendations state 70-130 milligrams per deciliter (mg/dL) before meals.
-Your doctor may set different targets for you, depending on other factors, such as how often you have low blood glucose reactions.
-Most aspects of your treatment plan — measuring your glucose levels, taking diabetes pills or insulin shots, exercising, losing weight, planning meals -- are aimed at helping you reach your target glucose level.
+The main goal of diabetes treatment is to bring blood glucose levels as close to normal as is safely possible.
+Your doctor will set give you targets that are right for you, depending on factors, such as how long you have had diabetes.
+Most aspects of your treatment plan — measuring your glucose levels, taking diabetes pills or insulin shots, exercising, losing weight, planning meals — are aimed at helping you reach your target glucose level.

 As you can see, keeping your glucose levels under control is vital to your future health and happiness.
 Your team can advise you on ways to reach this goal.
 But much rests on your shoulders.
 For this reason, your treatment team should spend a lot of time teaching you about diabetes and how to make diabetes care part of your life.